flonadb/flonadb/README.md

   required information for multiple applications making it easier to update all applications at once when the connection credentials change.
 It also means you can rotate databases credentials in the proxy more frequently while you rarely rotate of those of the client applications which minimizes downtime.
-- Hot reloading of database credentials and configuration properties.
+- Dynamic reloading of database credentials and configuration properties at runtime.
 - An added layer of security, as of version 1.2.0, only client id and secret key based authentication is supported between the client and proxy server, we intend to add a way to plug in custom authentication and authorization schemes and to provide other features e.g. to retrieve client secrets and database user passwords from a secret key manager.